NervosEducationHub/EducationHubArticles/utxo_vs_account_based/index.md

 In a nutshell, the UTXO model works similarly to cash transactions, while the account-based model works similarly to how bank accounts work.

-<h2>How Does the UTXO Model Work?</h2>
+## How Does the UTXO Model Work?

 UTXOs work similarly to cash, where each UTXO is like a unique fiat paper bill that users can spend.
 Each user in UTXO-based blockchains can keep track of its balance by adding up the cryptocurrencies in their possession.

 For example, assume a guy named Bob goes to a fast-food restaurant looking to buy a burger that costs $10.
 However, Bob only has a $20 bill, meaning that when he pays for the burger, the restaurant must give him a $10 bill as a change.